perchlabs/setupify/README.md

 Sometimes your init scripts will fail.
 If any init script exits with a value other than `0` then the provisioning will be halted with an error message of the offending script.

 ### Menu Assisted Provisioning
 Setupify includes a powerful `dialog` or `whiptail` menu system that acts a help wizard as well as a tutorial on advantage usage.
-To run the menu program call `./setup/menu.sh`.
+To run the menu program call

+`./setup/menu.sh`.

 You will see a screen for choosing the operating system.

 ![Setupify Menu Overview](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/choose-os.png)

-You may bypass this screen by supplying the operating system from the command line ex; `./setup/menu.sh ubuntu1804`.
+You may bypass this screen by supplying the operating system from the command line

+`./setup/menu.sh ubuntu1804`.

 Next you will see the overview screen.
 Select the *"Load Everything"* entry.

 ![Setupify Menu Overview](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/overview-load-everything.png)

-Here you can review the current install settings.
+You can review the settings before installing.
 If you choose "Install" it will enter the automated provisioning in the exact same way as if you ran `./setup/provision.sh ubuntu1804`.
 You can customize the defaults by choosing the *"Customize"* menu item.

-We'll first customize the *"Phalcon"* menu.
+We'll first customize the *"Phalcon"* installer.

 ![Setupify Customize Overview](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/customize-hover-phalcon.png)